baleada/docs/src/prose/linear-numeric/index.md

 ```
 :::

 To expand on that concept: `linearNumeric` returns a full colors object for the `colors` property.
-If you want to access a single color, you can pass `'colors'` to the `only` option, and tack on the color name right after your function call:
+If you want to access a single color, you can pass `colors` to the `only` option, and tack on the color name right after your function call:

 :::
 ```js